bfondon/TriviaGame/README.md

 **Difficulties**
 I spent a considerable portion of the total time trying to get my timing events to function as expected, with little luck.
 Unfortunately a late start to the assignment, combined with various roadblocks hampered the completion and styling of the game.
-I was unable to dynamically create a new div containing elements (correct/incorrect answers) that were triggered on the form submission.
-I was also having issues with my timer failing to stop when time remaining reached 0m 0s.
+As for actual game functionality, I was also having issues with my timer failing to stop when time remaining reached 0m 0s, and I was having issues with running an if function that appropriately incremented correct/incorrect answer variables and displayed them once the form was submitted.